Skip to Main Content

 Does it matter where I live?

 Yes.
 All coursework occurs on the web; however, students also engage in experiential learning and field work onsite at affiliated AIP institutions, which is an essential and definitive feature of the program.
-Currently, affiliated AIP institutions are located in Chicago (Brookfield Zoo Chicago); Cincinnati (Cincinnati Zoo & Botanical Garden); Cleveland (Cleveland Metroparks Zoo); Denver (Denver Zoo); Detroit (Detroit Zoological Society); Jacksonville (Jacksonville Zoo & Gardens); St. Louis (Missouri Botanical Garden); San Diego (San Diego Zoo Wildlife Alliance); New York (Wildlife Conservation Society/Bronx Zoo); and Seattle (Woodland Park Zoo).
+Currently, affiliated AIP institutions are located in Chicago (Brookfield Zoo Chicago); Cincinnati (Cincinnati Zoo & Botanical Garden); Cleveland (Cleveland Metroparks Zoo); Denver (Denver Zoo Conservation Alliance); Detroit (Detroit Zoological Society); Jacksonville (Jacksonville Zoo & Gardens); St. Louis (Missouri Botanical Garden); San Diego (San Diego Zoo Wildlife Alliance); New York (Wildlife Conservation Society/Bronx Zoo); and Seattle (Woodland Park Zoo).

 Do I need a computer or an Internet connection?